-All forms of artificial intelligence are based on prescribed rules, algorithms, axioms, and programs.138 If Lonergan's implicit solution to Gödel's Theorem is correct, then no artificial (machine) intelligence will ever be able to replicate human questioning and creativity - let alone our quest for complete and unrestricted intelligibility.
+All forms of artificial intelligence are based on prescribed rules, algorithms, axioms, and programs.
+187 If Lonergan's implicit solution to Gödel's Theorem is correct, then no artificial (machine) intelligence will ever be able to replicate human questioning and creativity - let alone our quest for complete and unrestricted intelligibility.
 Artificial intelligence has no consciousness of a horizon of greater intelligibility - let alone a horizon of complete and unrestricted intelligibility, and human beings will not be able to create such a horizon for it because any such horizon is beyond the domain of individuation and space-time particularity which means it is beyond the domain of macroscopic and quantum physics.
-Furthermore, human beings will never be capable of creating a horizon of complete and unrestricted intelligibility ltself" (and unrestricted act of thinking-God).
+Furthermore, human beings will never be capable of creating a horizon of complete and unrestricted intelligibility because such a horizon can only be created by "complete and unrestricted intelligibility Itself" (and unrestricted act of thinking-God).
 We will never be able to create artificial replicas of our own free and creative inquiry because we are mere restricted beneficiaries of a capacity given to us by a truly unrestricted intelligence.

 II.
-Human Intelligence versus Animal Intelligence
+Human Intelligence versus Animal Intelligence - Back to top

 There has been considerable speculation about higher primates having similar intellectual and linguistic capabilities to humans.
 Some have conjectured that the difference between humans and higher primates is only a matter of degree, but the essential cognitional activity is the same.
-If these thinkers are correct, it would mean that higher primates have a tacit awareness of the
+If these thinkers are correct, it would mean that higher primates have a tacit awareness of the supreme heuristic notion of being, and are therefore, transcendent in the same way as humans.
+Is there any way of determining whether this is the case?
+As a matter of fact, there is.